School of Business

 AMA is sponsored by the Puget Sound Chapter of the National American Marketing Association.
 AMA helps foster connections between students and the university, as well as local professionals.
 Hosting campus activities, studying businesses and networking with professionals in the area allows students to learn and apply marketing techniques.
 Membership is open to students of all disciplines.
 Meetings and speakers often occur on Wednesdays at 7:00pm in Morken 137.
 Please visit the AMA Facebook page for schedule and announcements of upcoming events.

 For more information email: firstname.lastname@example.org

 Delta Rho Chapter

 Beta Alpha Psi is a nonprofit international honorary and service organization for financial information students and professionals.
 The Delta Rho chapter offers opportunities for self development and encourages ethical, social, and public responsibilities.
 Membership is open to students intending to concentrate in accounting and finance who have maintained 3.0 GPA.
-Meetings are every other Thursday at 6:30pm in Morken 105.
+Meetings are every other Wednesday from 6pm to 7:30pm in Morken 105.

 For more information, email: email@example.com.